-Your son or daughter is about to make one of the biggest decisions of their lives.
+Your child is about to make one of the biggest decisions of their lives.
 It should involve a lot of thought and research on their part and shouldn't be rushed.
-As a parent you play a very important role in helping and supporting your son or daughter to make the right choices for them.
-You can do this by helping your son or daughter:
+As a parent you play a very important role in helping and supporting your child to make the right choices for them.
+You can do this by helping your child: